-The “Rastrojos” are considered Colombia’s largest drug trafficking organization that dominates the export of drugs from Colombia’s Pacific coast, but also has presence in Venezuela.
+The “Rastrojos” are a Colombian drug trafficking organization that exports cocaine mainly from Colombia’s Pacific coast, but also has presence in Venezuela.

 Unlike, the majority of other major Colombian drug trafficking organizations, the Rastrojos is not formed from the demobilized paramilitary organization AUC, but has its origins in the now-extinct Cali and the Norte del Valle cartels.